MicroEJ/docs/ApplicationDeveloperGuide/managedc/binding.rst

 Bind a Java Method to a Managed C Function
 ------------------------------------------

-Once a Java class is :ref:`bound to a WebAssembly module <managedc.bind.module>`, all Java-declared methods and Managed C functions that meet the following conditions are automatically bound:
+Once a Java class is :ref:`bound to a Wasm module <managedc.bind.module>`, all Java-declared methods and Managed C functions that meet the following conditions are automatically bound:

 - The Java method is declared ``static``.
 - The signature (name, parameters and return type) of the Java method matches with the signature of the Managed C function (see :ref:`managedc.matching.types`).
-- The Managed C function has been exported by the WebAssembly module.
+- The Managed C function has been exported by the Wasm module.
 See :ref:`--export* compilation options <managedc.link.command_line_options>`.
   (Managed C functions declared ``static`` cannot be exported as they are only visible in the C file they are declared) [1]_.